 Sometimes, a sound is played where there shouldn't be anything to hear, for example Squeaky Eyes (a subtrope).
 Contrast with Audible Sharpness and Audible Gleam which aren't considered wacky but rather cross over to Coconut Effect territory.
 Contrast also with Space Is Noisy, where 1) the space noise is also more or less expected by the viewer and 2) the sound effects are pseudorealistic rather than wacky.
-See also Editorial Synaesthesia
+See also Editorial Synaesthesia.

 Another extreme version of this is when something or someone gets a sound effect for just being there or coming into view.

-- Many fans were very upset that one of the most spectacular car stunts in film history was essentially ruined this way, effectively sabotaging the entire chase scene of which the stunt was part.
+- The Man with the Golden Gun features a visually impressive Ramp Jump car stunt which is accompanied by a silly cartoony slide-whistle sound.
+Many fans were very upset that one of the most spectacular car stunts in film history was essentially ruined this way, effectively sabotaging the entire chase scene of which the stunt was part.
 The scene is thus often considered to symbolize everything that many considered wrong about the 1970's Bond films.

 - In Star Trek III: The Search for Spock, the sabotaged U.S.S.
 Excelsior's engines fail with a sound effect that resembles a stalling car.